handyteddy/Ratilovich/index.md

 ```

-Ask for forgiveness, Not permission.
+**Ask for forgiveness, Not permission!**
+Documenting my offensive security hobby